insmouth/insmouth/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-CyberArk privileged access management solution
+CyberArk PAM Intergrations
 - 🌱 I’m currently learning ...
-C#, CyberArk, Python
+C#, Python, Javascript, React
 - 👯 I’m looking to collaborate on ...
 CyberArk, C#, PowerShell
 - 🤔 I’m looking for help with ...
 Python
 - 💬 Ask me about ...
 Anything
-- 📫 How to reach me: ...
-[Email](mailto:pdimitrov@windowslive.com)
+- 📫 How to reach me: ...You don't
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
 I had a rabbit called Winkel